cyberbotics/webots/docs/guide/ure.md

 The simulation can now be started.

-> **Note**: As MoveIt! seems to have difficulties with finding plans for the robot with full joint limits [-2pi, 2pi], there is a joint_limited version using joint limits restricted to [-pi,pi].
-In order to use this joint limited version, simply use instead the `ur5e_joint_limited` launch file, i.e.: `roslaunch ur_e_webots ur5e_joint_limited.launch`

 #### MoveIt!

 Thanks to the [universal\_robot](http://wiki.ros.org/universal_robot) ROS package, MoveIt! can be used for motion planning.
 It can be started with the following launch file: